-The demand for healthcare professionals will add an estimated 2.6 million new jobs over the next decade, making now the time to prepare for a healthcare career.
+The healthcare field is projected to see above-average growth in the next ten years, according to the US Bureau of Labor Statistics.
+Health expenditures are also expected to make up roughly 20 percent of the nation’s economy by 2031.
+The demand for healthcare professionals will add an estimated 1.8 million new jobs each year over the next decade, making now the time to prepare for a healthcare career.

 Given the positive growth projections, it’s no surprise that several healthcare careers have earned a spot on the annual U.S. News and World Report list of the 100 best jobs in America.
-Factors such as career advancement, salary, and work-life balance were used as measurements to compile the list for 2022.
+Factors such as salary, work-life balance, and future job prospects were considered when choosing which jobs made the list.

 Most healthcare positions require at least a bachelor’s degree.
-With the University of Wisconsin Bachelor of Science in Biomedical Science: Health Sciences offered through the UW Flexible Option, graduates can position themselves for highly sought-after jobs in both clinical and non-clinical settings.
+The University of Wisconsin offers both online collaborative and competency-based programs, allowing graduates to build the skills and knowledge that will position them for highly sought-after jobs in both clinical and non-clinical healthcare settings.

-The following is a look at some of the jobs available within the ever-growing healthcare field that may require a bachelor’s degree:
+The following is a look at some of the jobs available within the ever-growing healthcare field:

 Medical and Health Services Manager

-Medical and health services manager was among the top five best jobs in this year’s U.S. News ranking, surpassing careers as a physician and registered nurse.
+Medical and health services manager was among the top ten best jobs in this year’s U.S. News list, ranking higher than careers as a dentist, pharmacist, or registered nurse.
 With a rise in group practices and elderly patients in need of more options for care, the demand for healthcare administrators has rapidly increased.

-According to the U.S. Bureau of Labor Statistics, health services managers will see a projected job growth of 32 percent from 2020 to 2030, which is significantly faster than the national average of 8 percent.
-Couple a high salary with job satisfaction, and you have one of this year’s most in-demand professions.
+According to the BLS, health services managers will see a projected job growth of 29 percent from 2023 to 2033, which is significantly faster than the national average of 4 percent.
+Couple a high salary with job satisfaction, and you have one of the most in-demand professions.

 Get a UW Flexible Option Degree Guide